Meridian Energy: History

+In May 2025, Meridian Energy entered an agreement to acquire the Flick retail electricity business from Z Energy, along with Z Energy's electricity customers, for NZ$70 million.

 Power stations

 Meridian Energy owns and operates seven hydroelectric power stations in the South Island – six on the Waitaki River and at Manapouri.
 It also owns and operates five wind farms in New Zealand, and a single turbine in Brooklyn, Wellington.
 In total, Meridian has a total installed capacity of 2,754 MW in New Zealand and 201 MW overseas.

 Proposed

 Projects being developed by Meridian Energy include the following.